Segment rules

 Segment rules based on product usage allow you to group users based on specific interactions within your app.
 These include:

-• Application Usage.
-Usage of a specific application.
+• Application usage.
+Visitors who used or didn't use a specific application.

 • Segment.
 Use existing segments as nested rules.